Making an Informed Orthodontic Decision: Factors to Consider When Choosing Between a Dentist, a Direct-to-Consumer Option, or an Orthodontist

-Invisalign in 2000.
+Align technology brought clear aligners to the orthodontic market in 1999 and called them Invisalign.
+It has forever changed orthodontics.
+I first heard about Invisalign in 2000.
 I got training right away regarding this new and innovative technology and have been using it in my office since then.
 This technology made orthodontic treatment available to people who didn't want braces.
-It also led more dentists to offer
+It also led more dentists to offer Invisalign because clear aligners look easier at first glance.
+As a result, many general dentists started offering orthodontic care in their offices, and direct-to-consumer (DTC) companies started sending straightening kits through the mail.

 People who need or would like orthodontic treatment may need clarification on whether to see their dentist, a direct-to-consumer company, or an orthodontist.
 Both dentists and orthodontists are licensed dental professionals, but they have different areas of expertise and provide various types of treatments.
 Because of this, it can be hard for patients to figure out which professional is best for their needs.